Exposing minimal composition of Kohn-Sham theory and its extendability: Practice of Kohn-Sham theory

 All of the complicated many-body effects are attributed to the exchange-correlation term $E^\mathrm{KS}_\mathrm{xc}$.
-It should be noted that the general theory does not require $E^\mathrm{KS}_\mathrm{reg}$ to be represented by an integral of a local function.
-Indeed, $E_\mathrm{dir}$ is an integral containing the densities at distant positions $\mathbf{r}$ and $\mathbf{r}'$.
-In contrast, $E^\mathrm{KS}_\mathrm{xc}$ is assumed to be the integral of $\mathcal{H}_\mathrm{xc}$ that depends on the density at a single position $\mathbf{r}$.
-Then $\mathcal{H}_\mathrm{xc}$ is determined by the local-density approximation (LDA)~\cite{ Hohenberg-Kohn,Sahni-Bohnen-Harbola} or the generalized gradient approximation (GGA)~\cite{ Perdew-Burke-Ernzerhof_1996}.
-While this assumption of the locality on $E^\mathrm{KS}_\mathrm{xc}$ has made the KS theory practical in electronic systems, it is not obvious whether it coincides with mathematical firmness.
+It should be noted that the general theory does not demand $E^\mathrm{KS}_\mathrm{reg}$ to be represented by an integral of a local function.
+Indeed, $E_\mathrm{dir}$ is an integral containing the densities at distant positions $\mathbf{r}'$ and $\mathbf{r}''$, multiplied by the interaction having the non-local form $1/|\mathbf{r}'-\mathbf{r}''|$.
+In contrast, $E^\mathrm{KS}_\mathrm{xc}$ is customarily assumed to be the integral of a local function $\mathcal{H}_\mathrm{xc}$, a function depending on the density at a single position $\mathbf{r}'$.
+The kernel $\mathcal{H}_\mathrm{xc}$ has been determined by the local-density approximation (LDA)~\cite{ Hohenberg-Kohn,Sahni-Bohnen-Harbola} or the generalized gradient approximation (GGA)~\cite{ Perdew-Burke-Ernzerhof_1996}.
+A method for obtaining $\mathcal{H}_\mathrm{xc}$ called `meta-GGA' has been developed~\cite{Tao-Perdew-Staroverov-Scuseria_2003}.
+A machine-learning-based method has been proposed recently~\cite{Nagai-Akashi-Sugino_2022}.
+While the locality assumption on $E^\mathrm{KS}_\mathrm{xc}$ has helped the KS theory to be practical in electronic systems, it is an approximation whose appropriateness should be scrutinized.